rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/03-security.rst

 Overview
 `````````

 Before we deploy services and software, we need to ensure our infrastructure is secure.
-To accomplish this, we're going to apply the `RHEL 7 DISA STIG <https://public.cyber.mil/stigs/downloads/?_search_stigs=Red%20Hat&_dl_facet_stigs=operating-systems>`__.
+To accomplish this, we're going to apply the :stig:`RHEL 7 DISA STIG <>`.

 it's time to edit your inventory to create a group that contains all four of your nodes.